chrisbradshaw/chrisbradshaw.net/content/pages/1--about/index.md

 ### Bio

-Hi, I'm Chris Bradshaw, a web developer from NYC.
+Hi, I'm Chris Bradshaw, a full stack web developer from NYC.

-**_Non-technical background:_** Out of college I worked for Macy's Inc, where I was promoted 6 times in 5 years eventually managing a flagship store of 600+ employees and over $100M/yr sales volume.
-Identifying a trend towards ecommerce and away from Brick and Mortar, I left Macy's to start my own wholesale liquidation business called Liquid8 Express, which did $144k revenue in the first 11 months before being sold to a larger competitor.

-**_Technical_**: after spending a lot of money paying people to build websites for my business, I decided to learn how to build them myself.
-I started taking classes online, applied and was accepted to the Flatiron School, a web immersive bootcamp with at that time, a <7% acceptance rate on 11 Broadway in New York City's financial district (right outside the Charging Bull statue).
+My journey to become a software engineer began when I was building an ecommerce business in 2014.
+I paid a lot of money for someone else to build my website, and after seeing the bill, I decided to learn how to build them myself.
+I started taking classes online and instantly found my passion.
+I applied and was accepted to the Flatiron School, a web immersive bootcamp with at that time, a <7% acceptance rate on 11 Broadway in New York City's financial district (right outside the Charging Bull statue).

 Out of Flatiron School, I was hired by SpinMedia Group as an AdTech Engineer building out Javascript advertising units on sites like [Spin](https://www.spin.com), [Vibe](https://www.vibe.com), and [Stereogum](https://www.stereogum.com) reaching over 22M unique visitors per month.